f4exb/sdrangel/plugins/channelrx/demodils/readme.md

 As the LOC and G/S signals are so far apart in frequency, in order to receive both simultaneously, two SDRs, each with their own ILS Demodulator, are required.
 If you only have one SDR, you can demodulate either signal independently.

+Note: The G/S could do with additional testing.
+If you are able to capture a G/S signal as a IQ .wav/sdriq file, please get in touch.

 <h2>Interface</h2>

 The top and bottom bars of the channel window are described [here](../../../sdrgui/channel/readme.md)